canvas-ai/canvas-server/README.md

 **!
 Use the dev branch for now**

 **On every iteration(refactor) of this project, I actually loose(as in - BREAK -) functionality!**
 We already had tab management implemented(great showcase for the bitmap-based context tree index), with named sessions and working browser extensions.
-I decided to **slightly** refactor the context? or workspace manager?
-Don't even remember(git history would show) - 6 months later we still have no working runtime and using AI actually makes things worse!
+I decided to **slightly** refactor the context? or workspace manager? don't even remember(git history would show) - 6 months later we still have no working runtime and using AI actually makes things worse!
 (as we are now in an attention-based economy(creds for coining the term _for me_ to @TechLead, I'll rant about it in some "coding-canvas" live stream session @idnc.streams soon))

 Sooo

 New approach: **"Do The Simplest Thing That Could Possibly Work(tm)"**

+- No federation support
+- No remote workspaces*
+- Contexts bound to the canvas-server instance

 Sorry Universe for the delay..

 ## Installation